cu-computer-systems/cu-computer-systems.github.io/collections/_headlines/cmas.md

 off by end users, making spoofed alerts a significant threat for abuse.

-While these problems have already been discussed in a 3GPP study group previously[cite], we believe we are the first to publicly demonstrate a practical working attack.
-While we release the details of our attack, we are not releasing the code or modifications we developed to carry out this attack.
+While these problems have been previously discussed in a 3GPP study group previously, we believe we are the first to publicly demonstrate a practical working attack.
+While we have released the details of our attack, we are not releasing the code or modifications we developed to carry out this attack.
 It is our hope that our demonstration of this attack prompts carriers and manufacturers to find ways to ultimately